-I’ve written a few Devon holiday posts, although I got a bit waylaid in writing up the rest.
-But today I wanted to share one of the best days of the holiday…the last day.
+One of the best days of our early Devon holiday was to the House of Marbles.
 When I was flicking through all the leaflets in the hotel, I’d spotted the House of Marbles.
 I’d checked out where it was on the map, and decided we’d be going to visit one day.
 And then realised that in Devon, although places aren’t far away, the roads can often take a while to get anywhere, even with my driving.
 So with a bit of a stop off on the way home, I decided that would be our final holiday activity.

 When I was a child, I loved marbles.
 In fact I still have my little bag of marbles from my childhood, including the massive chipped queenie that I won off a boy in my class.
 It’s so bashed up, it can’t roll properly.
 I’ve shown N my marbles and passed them on to him, but he didn’t really get them, so I though House of Marbles might pique his interest.
 N was more interested in buying fudge to take back to family members, so I told him we’d find some at the marble place.